Stokely Hathaway

 Stokely Hathaway (born November 12, 1990) is an American professional wrestling manager and professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs mononymously as Stokely and is the on-screen manager for Top Gods (Cash Wheeler, Dax Harwood, Megan Bayne, and Penelope Ford).
-He is best known for his tenures in Evolve and Ring of Honor.
+He is signed to All Elite Wrestling (AEW), where he performs mononymously as Stokely and is the on-screen manager for FTR (Cash Wheeler and Dax Harwood).
 He also appeared for WWE on their NXT brand, as manager to the Diamond Mine, using the ring name Malcolm Bivens.

 Professional wrestling career

 Ring of Honor (2014–2016)

 On April 18, 2014, Hathaway had the first match of his career, teaming with Moose as they unsuccessfully challenged The Brutal Burgers ("Brutal" Bob Evans & Cheeseburger).
 He soon became a member of Prince Nana's villainous stable The Embassy.
 He adopted the managing role and performed for a while under the name Ramon, where he most notably managed Moose.
 On March 28, 2016, Hathaway made his last appearance at ROH.

 Independent circuit (2016–2019)

 Stokely Hathaway started on the indie circuit in 2016 after leaving Ring of Honor, working for companies such as Beyond Wrestling.
 Hathaway managed a group called "The Dream Team," which consisted of Maxwell Jacob Friedman (MJF), Faye Jackson (the First Lady of The Dream Team), and Thomas Sharp.
 Hathaway was involved in a rivalry with Orange Cassidy.